gopro/OpenGoPro/demos/kotlin/kmp_sdk/README.md

     // App context is platform-specific context passed from application val sdk = OgpSdk(Dispatchers.IO, appContext)
    ```
 1. Discover and connect to a GoPro Device.
-A successful connection will store it in the SDKs (runtime) database.
+A successful connection will store it in the SDK's (runtime) database.
    ```kotlin
     // Discover and take the first device we find val device = sdk.discover(NetworkType.BLE).first()